VladimirK2/jbc-language/README.markdown

 This fork was done after jbc.temenos.com ceased to be available.
-I will try to make  this documentation accessible via gh-pages.
+This documentation in HTML format is accessible at: https://vladimirk2.github.io/

 Also in plans:
-- some updates related to TAFC R19.
+- some updates related to TAFC R19/R22 (some examples no more work).
-- compatibility notes wilth :)) ..
+- compatibility notes.
+Enjoy!